Blue-Pix/abc/README.md

 It wraps, pipes and extends AWS API.

 # Install
-Install source code with go, build the binaries yourself, and run as `abc` command.
+You can install binaries from [releases](https://github.com/Blue-Pix/abc/releases),
+or pull [repository](https://github.com/Blue-Pix/abc) and build the binaries yourself.

+If you build yourself:
 **Prerequisition**
 - Git
 - Go